o19s/grand_central/README_dockercloud.md

 1. Fire up the application, and you'll see some startup checks that verify access to DockerCloud.

 1. Browse to http://latest.apache.grandcentral.com:8080 and in about 10 seconds you should see a default Debian Apache install page load up!
 Check your DockerCloud dashboard, you'll see the service fired up and running on an internal port.
+Then, pull up http://stretch.apache.grandcentral.com:8080 and you'll see the new pod started, and the old pod deleted due to the _maximum_stack_count=1_.

 ## /etc/hosts